HamStudy/examtools-docs/content/docs/w5yi/_index.md

 ## I am already an ExamTools VE with another VEC.
 How do I get added as an W5YI VE?

-First, make sure you are accredited with the W5YI/VEC W5YI maintains a Spreadsheet of Currently active VE's for Examtools if you are new notify the VEC to make sure you have been added.
+First, make sure you are accredited with the W5YI/VEC.
+If you do not already have W5YI credentials, contact a sponsering CVE and submit VE application to vec@w5yi.org

+Once you have your W5YI Credentials, you must have your W5YI credentials added to your profile.
 Follow [this link](https://docs.google.com/forms/d/e/1FAIpQLScoAQdcplRzCg-4TRPbhRTzMoskHpeKvk4hiaRk1MIYFQWJ_Q/viewform)
 and fill out and submit the form to notify @Experienced Support of the additional VEC accreditation.
 When filling out the form, you can